International Advocacy

 Despite considerable resistance and skepticism from a number of states at the outset of this process, the Coalition celebrated an historic success on December 10, 2008 when the UN Human Rights Council adopted by consensus an Optional Protocol to the ICESCR providing for a complaints mechanism, as well as an inquiries procedure.

-One of the key ares of negotiation in the OP-ICESCR related to the standard of review.
-For a description of the negotiations around this see:
+One of the key areas of negotiation in the OP-ICESCR related to the standard of review.
+For a description of the negotiations around this see the resources below.

 The Rules of Procedure for the OP-ICESCR